unil-lettres/dilps-tiresias/README.md

 The project is compiled each time the containers are started (bin/build.sh).
 You'll get a **Build finished** message in the logs as soon as everything is ready to be used.

+To access the application container (apache-php):

+`docker exec -it dilps-tiresias-app bash`

 To stop all the containers used for this project:

 `docker-compose stop`